La Voz (Spanish TV series)

 La Voz (Spanish for The Voice) is a Spanish reality talent show broadcast on Antena 3.
 It premiered on 19 September 2012 and is part of the international syndication The Voice based on the original Dutch television program The Voice of Holland, created by Dutch television producer John de Mol.

-Eleven completed seasons have aired since the show's inception in 2012, with the twelfth season to begin in 2025.
+Twelve completed seasons have aired since the show's inception in 2012, with the thirteenth season currently airing in 2026.
 Telecinco originally aired the series through to season 5 with Antena 3 continuing the broadcasting from season 6.

 The original panel of coaches consisted of David Bisbal, Rosario Flores, Malú, and Melendi.
-The coaching panel for the current 2025 features Malú, Pablo López, Mika, and Sebastián Yatra.
-Other coaches from previous seasons were Antonio Orozco, Alejandro Sanz, Laura Pausini, Manuel Carrasco, Juanes, Luis Fonsi, Paulina Rubio, and Pablo Alborán.
+The coaching panel for the current thirteenth season features Melendi, Pablo López, Mika, and Lola Índigo.
+Other coaches from previous seasons were Antonio Orozco, Alejandro Sanz, Laura Pausini, Manuel Carrasco, Juanes, Luis Fonsi, Paulina Rubio, Pablo Alborán and Sebastián Yatra.

 Overview

 Format

 The show consists of three phases: a blind audition, a battle phase, and live performance shows.
 Four judges also known as coaches, all noteworthy recording artists, choose teams of contestants through a blind audition process.
 Each judge has the length of the auditioner's performance (about one minute) to decide if he or she wants that performer on his or her team; if two or more judges want the same performer (as happens frequently), the performer has the final choice of which coach's team to join.

 After the coaches fill each respective slots in their team the batch of singers in the team is mentored and developed by its respective coach.
 In the second stage, called the battle phase, coaches have two of their team members battle against each other directly by singing the same song together on a stage that looks like a battle ring, with the coach choosing which team member to advance from each of individual "battles" into the first live round.

 Within that first live round, the surviving four acts from each team again compete head-to-head, with public votes determining one of two acts from each team that will advance to the final eight, while the coach chooses which of the remaining three acts comprises the other performer remaining on the team.

 In the final phase, the remaining contestants compete against each other in live broadcasts.
 The television audience and the coaches have equal say 50/50 in deciding who moves on to the final 4 phase.
 With one team member remaining for each coach, the (final 4) contestants compete against each other in the finale with the outcome decided solely by public vote.